-This prize will be awarded by the Nanoscale Physics and Technology Group (NPTG) of the Institute of Physics (IOP) for the best PhD thesis completed by a student member of the NPTG in the year 2012.
+This prize will be awarded by the Nanoscale Physics and Technology Group (NPTG) of the Institute of Physics (IOP) for the best PhD thesis completed by a student member of the NPTG in 2014.

 The value of the prize is £500 and was established to encourage and recognise high quality research and scientific writing in the broad research fields of nanoscience and nanotechnology.